-Important Information:
+Important Information.
+Relevant for All Graduate Degrees:

 - Graduate credit hours are listed as 5000 and above. - Students can include no more than 9 credit hours of graduate level non-matriculated coursework, taken within 3 years of course approval, with a final grade of B or better. - Students can apply no more than 6 credit hours of graduate level coursework from another institution, with a final grade of B or better.
-This credit may not have counted towards the completion of a prior degree.
+This credit may not have counted towards the completion of a prior degree. - I. MS Coursework Only (Non-Thesis) - a.
+Civil